A medical school loan is something most students will need when

 This may sound scary, but student loans do not go away.
 Even if you file for bankruptcy you still must pay back your student loans.
 So be very careful when borrowing money for medical school.

-The amount you can borrow generally cannot exceed your total cost of attendance and if you have other sources of financial aid this will affect your borrowing limit as well.
+The amount you can borrow cannot exceed your total cost of attendance and if you have other sources of financial aid this will affect your borrowing limit too.

 Your loan money goes directly to your school where your tuition and other academic expenses are paid first.
-Then if you have additional money borrowed it will be distributed to you, most likely to cover your living expenses and to buy the necessary books for classes.
+Then if you have additional borrowed money left over it will be distributed to you, most likely to cover your living expenses and to buy your books for classes.

 It takes time to process your loan money and for it to clear your bank account, so you should expect to have enough money to cover your first month of school.

-Basically, money to obtain your housing, living needs, food, and books.
+You'll need to have money saved to obtain your housing, living needs, food, and books until all your funds are in your hand.

 Next you will complete the Master Promissory Note, essentially the promissory note for your loan.
 From here it should be "smooth sailing" but if you run into any trouble contact your school's financial aid office and they can advise you on the specifics of your medical school loan.